BlueFocusContentUniverse/Jianying-notification/ARCHITECTURE.md

 ### Automatic Retry
 - Failed tasks are automatically retried up to 3 times
 - Exponential backoff: 60 seconds between retries
-- On final failure, status is set to 'failed' with error message
+- On final failure, error is logged with full details

-### Database Transactions
-- All database operations are wrapped in transactions
-- Automatic rollback on error
-- Connection pooling prevents resource exhaustion

 ### Logging
 - All operations are logged with appropriate levels